dAV8r/CISCO/README.md

 http://localhost:3000/products
 should display <ProductList />
 http://localhost:3000/cart
-should display <Cart />
+should display Cart

 http://localhost:3000/details/4
-should display <Details/> component with product 4 info
+should display Details component with product 4 info

 http://localhost:3000/new_product
-should display <ProductForm /> for adding new product
+should display ProductForm for adding new product

 http://localhost:3000/dsfsdf
-wrong URL should be display <Default />
+wrong URL should be display Default

 bundle.js ==> containing all the components ==> FCP ==> Core Web vitals ==> First Contentful Paint